How Jut Works

 Rises 1284 m at angle of 19.6° above base.

 This is where jut comes into play.
 Jut is an indicator of how sharply or impressively a mountain rises above its surroundings, factoring in both height and steepness.
-We find that the jut of Grand Teton reaches a staggering 1055 meters, surpassing Mount Elbert’s jut of 430 meters by more than twofold.
+We find that the jut of Grand Teton reaches a staggering 1055 meters, surpassing Mount Elbert’s jut of 430 meters by over twofold.

 So how does jut work?